pypa/setuptools/README.txt

   If you are combining zc.buildout and virtualenv, you might fail in the problem described in the previous FAQ entry.

+  Last, you will need to use the provided special `bootstrap.py` file, located in the buildout directory.

 -------------
 Documentation
 -------------